[Edited for 2014 dates.]

 The beginning of Advent is also the beginning of the liturgical year in many Christian denominations.
 It’s the date when everything starts over — rotations of scripture readings, cycles of seasons and accompanying color themes.
-(More on all that in another post.)

 Well, one of them anyway.

 In Judaism, the start of Passover is at the first full moon after the spring equinox; in 2015 this falls on April 3.
 But the liturgical year begins two weeks earlier.
 There are many mystical explanations for why this calendar start date was chosen, including that it coincides with the 6th day of Creation.
 But the one which relates to Passover is based on Exodus 12:1-14, in which God begins the Exodus process and gives Moses instructions for the Passover which will occur two weeks later, thus the celebration of the Exodus is on Passover, but the recognition of its start with the new year is two weeks earlier.
 The Jewish civil year, however, begins with Rosh Hashanah, six months later, around the beginning of fall.
 Rosh Hashanah is seen as the day of judgement, when people’s statuses are recorded in the book of life.
 Jews say their new year begins on the seventh month, as if things weren’t confusing enough already.
 Both holidays move around in the Western calendar within a month’s range because Passover (like Easter which is based on it) follows lunar cycles; this year Rosh Hashanah was on September 24, and this coming year, the liturgical year will begin on March 21, which happens to be the equinox.